Aidenzich/Aidenzich/README.md

 [My research footfall](https://github.com/Aidenzich/road-to-master)

-Besides, a software engineer with experience with cloud, backend, and some frontend
+Besides, also a software engineer with experience with cloud, backend, and some frontend
 - Main use: Go, TypeScript and Python

 [Learn more about me](https://aidenzich.github.io)